 Best Anti-Vibration Mats and Pads for Washing Machines or Dryers

-In this article, I’ll explain why you would need anti-vibration mats/pads for your washing machine, if and how they will affect its performance, and which are the best products on the market.
+In this article, I’ll explain why you would need anti-vibration mats/pads for washing machines, if and how they can affect your washers performance, and what are some of the best products.

 Whether you have your own washing machine, or you’re using the communal ones in your building – we can all agree that we don’t use them for the “comforting” sounds they make.
 In fact, in my experience, some washing machines can sound almost scary.
 Why are there metallic jangling sounds?
 You’ll have to live with the mystery – or maybe not.